 after having tasted them, to eat but little.
 He who desires to practice moderation in eating would do well to diminish

 his meals gradually till, by experience, he ascertains the quantity of food necessary to support the body."
 In fact, if the purpose of fasting is to help subdue the passions of the flesh, then over-indulgence on non-fast days may render fruitless any merit the person may have made.
 This is not to say that one cannot enjoy a good meal at times.
-But rather, that the enjoyment should always be subordinated and put in its proper order, that is; only enjoyed to the extent that God created it.
-Since the beginner has less mastery over his passions and has not yet developed the virtues of temperence and moderation, he will more likely bounce between opposite extremes (though at least he is still trying).
+But rather, that the enjoyment should always be subordinated and put in its proper order, that is; only enjoyed to the extent that God created it for our nourishment.

 No meal should go unmortified

-The saints remind us that each meal presents many opportunities for mortification, independent of whether one is fasting or not.
-Simple things like avoiding preferences, not adding condiments, avoiding salt, not eating to satiety, and the like, can be mortifications of great merit.
+The saints remind us that each meal presents many opportunities for mortification, regardless of whether one is fasting or not.
+Simple things like avoiding dessert, not adding condiments, avoiding salt, not eating to satiety, and the like, can be mortifications of great merit.
 As Saint Alphonsus said above; "In religious communities there are generally several meals

 in the day: hence, they who neglect the mortification of the taste will daily commit a thousand faults."
 Restraint at table is often the first line of defense for a community against the spirit of the world.
-In fact, if a community does not practice restraint, and indulges its appetite to satiety, then it will eventually find itself becoming more and more attached to food, ceding the body's ever-increasing demands.
+In fact, if a community does not practice restraint, and indulges its appetite to satiety, then it will eventually find itself drag down by the weight of the flesh, ceding the body's ever-increasing demands.
 Such a life, says Saint Teresa of Avila, is most regrettable; for they will be left with nothing but dryness, lethargy, and disquiet, convinced that it is a trial sent on high, when it is only due to their own lack of self restraint.
 In today's society, this occurs more than one might realize.
 This is another good reason why it is necessary to choose the right community, for young religious will eventually submit, out of a spirit of obedience, to the habits of the community (whether good or bad).

 "It is not the uncleanness of meat that I fear, but the uncleanness of an